Sensirion/arduino-uart-svm4x/README.md

 ### Board-specific wiring

 We recommend using Arduino Boards or an ESP supporting **two or more hardware serial connections** to run the example code.
-One serial port is needed to connect the SVM41 sensor and the other one (over USB) for logging to the Serial Monitor of the Arduino IDE.
+One serial port is needed to connect the SVM4x evaluation kit and the other one (over USB) for logging to the Serial Monitor of the Arduino IDE.

 Arduino Uno, Micro and Nano have only one hardware serial connection and are therefore not recommended to use.
 There is the option to use the SoftwareSerial library to emulate a serial connection, but it does not work reliably to communicate with the sensor at the required baudrate of 115200 baud.